bistro-its-berkeley/BISTRO-Starter-Kit/README.md

 In this repo you will find background materials that will help you get started with the challenge.

 ## Competition Phasing
-The competition will be split into two phases:
+The competition will be split into two rounds:
-* The first phase challenges contestants to optimize the transportation network of a small mock city: Sioux Faux
+* The first round challenges contestants to optimize the transportation network of a small mock city: Sioux Faux
-* The second phase will apply the optimization challenge on a real city, to be announced by the launch of the Uber Prize
+* The second round will apply the optimization challenge on a real city, to be announced by the launch of the Uber Prize

 ## Internal pilot test

-The **internal pilot test** aims at testing the ability for participants to compete in Phase 1 of the competition.
+The **internal pilot test** aims at testing the ability for participants to compete in Round 1 of the competition.
 Given the complexity with a simulator, we want to do an initial round of internal testing with a core group of members from AI Labs in order to identify any issues.

 The **objectives** of this internal pilot test are:
 * How easy/difficult is it to on-board participants, and feel comfortable moving forward with a solution approach, given the starter kit and associated documentation?